 - H4.
-Percent of the 2001 undergraduate class who graduated between July 1, 2001 and June 30, 2002 and borrowed through any loan programs (federal, state, subsidized, unsubsidized, private, etc.; exclude parent loans).
+Percentage of the 2003 undergraduate class who graduated between July 1, 2002 and June 30, 2003 and borrowed at any time through any loan programs (federal, state, subsidized, unsubsidized, private, etc.; exclude parent loans).
 Include only students who borrowed while enrolled at your institution.
-59 % - H5.
+62 % - H5.
 Average per-borrower cumulative undergraduate indebtedness of those in line H4.
-Do not include money borrowed at other institutions: \$13,901
+Do not include money borrowed at other institutions: \$14,396